French

 The O-AA framework can efficiently be used to enable organizations to strategically create value through enhanced products and services then adjust them continuously based on feedbacks captured from different drivers such as customers, users, stakeholders and all other drivers.

-Figure 1 - Building Blocks of the O-AA from Strategy (1), Experience Design (2), Product Architecture (3), Journey Maps (4), Operations Architecture(5) to Technical System.
+Figure 1 - The Building Blocks of the O-AA standard from Strategy (1), Experience Design (2), Product Architecture (3), Journey Maps (4), Operations Architecture (5) to Domain-Driven Design in the Technical System Perspective.

 Indeed, to feed the "Strategy" building block with the right data to 'plan value creation and its delivery', we have just a bit extended in the above figure the boundary of 'Data' and Value' entities to cover the Strategy and other building blocks such as Organization and Governance (cf. dashed line in red in the figure).